The Shipping Law Review: Decommissioning in the United Kingdom

-The OGA works with BEIS and the ODU to ensure that decommissioning programmes submitted for approval in accordance with the PA98 also meet the principles set out in MER UK for cost-savings, future alternative use and collaboration.
+OPRED has overall responsibility for ensuring that decommissioning programmes submitted for approval in accordance with the PA98 also meet the principles set out in MER UK for cost savings, future alternative use and collaboration.

 The decommissioning programme sets out the measures to decommission disused installations and pipelines and will describe in detail the methodology to be engaged for the removal of the asset.
-Where it is proposed that an installation or pipeline (or part thereof) is to remain in position it must also state what provisions will be put in place for monitoring and maintenance of the remaining structure.
+When it is proposed that an installation or pipeline (or part thereof) is to remain in position, it must also state what provisions will be put in place for monitoring and maintaining the remaining structure.

-The government has been keen to ensure that UK taxpayers do not foot the bill for an operator's decommissioning costs and so latter legislative changes implemented by the EA08 and EA16 have broadened the parties upon whom a Section 29 notice can be served.
+The government has been keen to ensure that UK taxpayers do not foot the bill for an operator's decommissioning costs and so legislative changes implemented by the EA08 and EA16 have broadened the parties on whom a Section 29 Notice can be served.
 This currently includes not just the current licensees but any person who has or who has had an interest (financial or otherwise) in the installation or pipeline.
 This includes any parent or associated companies of a licensee.

-The OGA has served Section 29 notices on additional stakeholders where it has considered the decommissioning arrangements proposed by the operator and licensees to be unsatisfactory.
+OPRED has served Section 29 Notices on additional stakeholders when it has considered the decommissioning arrangements proposed by the operator and licensees to be unsatisfactory.
 The Secretary of State's power to do this is set out in Section 34 of the PA98.
-It follows that the Secretary of State cannot send a Section 29 notice to a person if that person has never been entitled to derive any benefit (financial or otherwise) from an installation and they are a licensee or party to a joint operating agreement (or similar agreement) but have never been in one of the other categories of persons to whom a Section 29 notice can be served.
+It follows that the Secretary of State cannot send a Section 29 Notice to a person if that person has never been entitled to derive any benefit (financial or otherwise) from an installation and they are a licensee or a party to a joint operating agreement (or similar agreement) but have never been in one of the other categories of persons to whom a Section 29 Notice can be served.

 Since decommissioning is an inherent cost and a liability for an operator as a result of operating on the UKCS, there is tax relief for decommissioning costs.
-Tax relief for such costs is given at the point they are incurred and the decommissioning carried out.
+This is given at the point the costs are incurred and the decommissioning carried out.

 In response to pressure from the industry, in September 2013 the government introduced decommissioning relief deeds, which are agreements entered into between the government and oil and gas investors providing tax relief for investors for decommissioning expenditure in certain circumstances.

-- enforcement notices: these inform the party that is in breach of the requirements what time the OGA will allow for compliance with the prescribed conditions;
+- serve an enforcement notice: this informs the party that it has breached, or is likely to breach, the requirements of relevant legislation.
+The enforcement notice will allow for compliance with the prescribed conditions;

 Enforcement may include: